Skip to content

 )

-With these parameters, the SDK will prompt you to open the login URI in your browser.
+The SDK will prompt you to open the login URI in your browser.
 After you have logged in, you will need to copy the entire redirect URI from your browser and paste it into the terminal.

 Unfortunately, registering localhost redirect URIs is not supported by Anaplan.
 This means we cannot intercept the redirect URI and extract the authorization_code automatically.
 This is a limitation of Anaplan's OAuth2 implementation.
 See this Community Note.